 However, there are still quite a few reliable software download websites which don't complicate the core installer with crapware.
-The following updated list comprises an exhaustive collection of such sites where you can download Windows software, minus the bad stuff.
+The following updated list comprises an exhaustive collection of sites where you can download Windows software, minus the bad stuff.

 As this list is primarily of Windows software, the official Microsoft site should be your first port of call.
 Since it’s the official source of trusted Microsoft apps, you can be 100 percent sure there will be no malware and unnecessary add-ons, guaranteeing a clean installation.
-Personally, for Windows, Office, and other native Microsoft programs, I prefer downloading only from the official link.
+Personally, for Windows, Office, and other native Microsoft programs, I prefer downloading only from the official Microsoft page.

 2. Microsoft Store

 Continuing with our “you can’t go wrong with the source” approach, Microsoft Store is a recommended source for downloading frequently used and popular Windows software.
 Apart from native Microsoft apps available on Microsoft.com, you also get access to several third-party apps designed for a Windows system.
 These include Netflix, Amazon Prime, Hulu, Facebook, Spotify, VLC, Python, Adobe Lightroom, Pinterest, Ubuntu for Microsoft, Slack, Screen Recorder Pro, Zoom for Microsoft Edge, and plenty of latest games.